 Now that you know how to do some real parallel programming, you may wonder how much you don't know.
-With your newly informed perspective we will take a look at the parallel software landscape so that you can see how much of it you are equipped to traverse.
+With your newly informed perspective we can now take a meaningful look at the parallel software landscape so that you can see how much of it you are equipped to traverse.